 This article describes the 10 main benefits of playing with unit blocks .

-Not only , we the inventors of Luco toys, but also parents and of course Early childhood teachers, and scientist, believe that every play and class room , but also in your home must have a full set of unit blocks, of course combined with a large open space if possible to build, construct or make new fantasies, creatures or structures ( building architecture)
+Not only , we the inventors of Luco toys, but also parents, Early childhood teachers and scientist, believe that every class and playroom must have a full set of unit blocks, combined with a large open space if possible to build, construct or make new fantasies, creatures or structures ( building architecture)

 From an interview from real ELC experts we found out what I canvassed NAEYC staff and Young “What do they think children learn through block play?”
 Here are some of their answers :